 Once it is confirmed that all the Rodents in Austin, TX are gone, trapped, and removed, the next step in How to Remove Rodents in Austin is going to be an Exclusion.
 An exclusion is where you seal up the home from any of the openings, damage or access points that the Rodent or other animals have used to gain access to your attic and home.
 This is more on the handy man side of things.
 If you are not good at handy man or construction work you may want to give me a call in Austin, Brendan Mangnitz, and I can go out there with my exclusion crew in Austin, TX and take care of the Rodent damage for you.
 If you want to try it, then keep reading and good luck!
 You want to use only the best materials anytime you are dealing with Rodents.
 They are strong and fierce, and very determined.
 The foam that they sell at the hardware store in Austin, is 100% GARBAGE.
 Rodents in Austin can chew right though this, this just makes them laugh.
 You want to use only Steal, Metal, and Concrete products.
 Identify all the areas on the home that have gaps or openings.
 You then want to seal off these areas ensuring that future animals cannot get into the structure in Austin, TX.
 Take your time and do a good job closing off your home from the Rodents, take a look at the roof, walk the soffits, and really make sure you get any ears that can be potential access points.
 Roof Returns in Austin are company areas that Rodents generally use, you will want to close these off using metal and concrete.
 See the way I closed off this Roof Return on a home, this is how you do exclusion work to guarantee that you will not have a future issue with Rodents in Austin!

 Final and Last Step!
 Clean up the mess behind.
 No one said this was all fun and trapping games, rodent removal in Austin, TX is hard and dirty work in Austin, Texas, but its got to get done.
 Now that you have trapped the rodent in Austin, gotten the rodents out of the attic in Austin, TX, did the animal exclusion and repair work, you are on the final steps to completing the job.
 The last thing that you want to do is remove all the mess that the rodent left behind in the attic in Austin, Texas.
 This is honestly one of the most important parts of rodent removal and my how to guides for removing rodents and getting rid of rodents, but so many time homeowner’s skip this step and have more and more issues in the future.
 Why: Feces Urine contaminates, this is all bacteria in the attic.
 Do you want this over your head at night when you sleep?
 NO that is why it must be removed.
 There are duct works and airways in Austin that lead from the attic into your home.
 Just look up, you see those vents in your ceiling?
 Where do you think the duct work and vents are?
 Your attic, and what if there is an opening or cut in the ducts from the rodents, well then you re breathing in all that bacteria that was left in the attic.
 Remember the harms from the rodent poop I was talking about before?
 Well that’s in your attic, you want to remove that asap.
 Breathing in bacteria from a rodent infestation can be fatal and causes many other severe respiratory issues.
 You will want to wear a full Protective suite and make sure you are fully covered and protected, you can uses a shop vac with HELP filter or use your hand and bags and start removing all the insulation that has been contaminated and also all the feces and urine areas, these are called Latrines, when rodents defecate in one single area in Austin, TX.
 Once ALL the contaminates from your attic and from the rodents are removed you will want to apply a product such as DSV to all of your attic in Austin, Texas.
 You can use a little pump spray like this one from your local hardware store in Austin and apply all the product to the insulation and attic.
+Call us to learn more about Austin animal removal.
 Make sure you read the label and use the correct amounts.
 Here at 247, I, Brendan Mangnitz, use heavy duty equipment like an atomizer , when I am doing any type of attic sanitation in Austin, TX.
 For my customers in Austin, Texas I wasn’t to make sure that EVERY single section in the attic is fully taken care of and nothing is left behind.
 If you are ready this how to article and want to do this yourself just make sure you do a very good job, don’t cut any corners, and be extremely proficient to ensure the safety of your family in Austin.

 And that is my How to Guide when it comes to rodents in Austin, TX in the attic or your property and how to remove them.
-If you are interested in learning more, read my list of best rat trapping tips.
+If you are interested in learning more, read my list of best rat trapping tips and read our partner's tips at www.CenturianWildlife.com.
 Like I have mentioned my name is Brendan Mangnitz I have being doing pest wildlife and rodent removal in Austin, Texas now for over 6 years.
 I have worked and trained 100’s of people of the past years.
 It takes time, skill, and patience but removing rodents can be very fun, dangerous, but is also something that we deal with on the daily here. rodents have learned how to thrive and do great in the urban setting.
 This is not something that is going away.
 With more and more houses coming up every day in Austin, more lad being constructed and developed we will always have issues with rodents in the attic.
 Just read and learn how to protect yourself you family and your home in Austin, TX and you should be good to go.
 If you have any questions you can email directly at email@example.com any time of the day or night 24/7 THANKS!